ibilalkayy/100-Days-Of-AWS/CONTRIBUTING.md

 ## **Contact**

 If you have any questions or need further assistance, feel free to reach out.
-You can contact the project owner or maintainers through the GitHub repository's issue tracker.
+You can contact me through the GitHub repository's issue tracker.